pancr9/Netflix-Recommender-System/README.md

-## Netflix-Recommender-System
-### Cloud Computing for Data Analysis: Movie Recommendation System
+## Cloud Computing for Data Analysis: Movie Recommendation System

 Authors: Aditya Gupta (agupta42@uncc.edu) & Rekhansh Panchal (rpanchal@uncc.edu)

-#### Introduction:
+#### Overview:

+* The project aims to analyze and extract insights from the Netflix data using the concepts of Cloud Computing.
+* The goal of the project is to implement Singular Value Decomposition & Pearson Correlation Coefficient algorithms by achieving parallelism on Cloud Computing platform with the help of Apache Spark .
-Movie Recommendations is implemented using Collaborative Filtering using pySpark on Netflix Data.
+* Movie Recommendations is implemented using Collaborative Filtering using pySpark on Netflix Data.
+* This project’s primary aim is to provide movie recommendations to the user based on their preferences.

 #### What is Collaborative Filtering:
 Collaborative Filtering is a method of making automatic predictions (filtering) about the interests of a user by collecting preferences or taste information from similar users.